QubesOS/qubes-posts/2023-TODO-novacustom-nv41-series-qubes-certified.md

 ### Notes

 - The blob-free Qualcomm Atheros QCNFA222 Wi-Fi module is still in testing.
 - When viewed in a Linux environment, the Killer (Intel) Wireless-AX 1675x M.2 Wi-Fi module displays the model number "AX210."
-However, according to its [Intel Ark entry](https://ark.intel.com/content/www/us/en/ark/products/211485/intel-killer-wifi-6e-ax1675-xw.html), they are actually the same Wi-Fi module.
+However, according to its [Intel Ark entry](https://ark.intel.com/content/www/us/en/ark/products/211485/intel-killer-wifi-6e-ax1675-xw.html) (see the "Product Brief" file), they are actually the same Wi-Fi module.

 ## Special note regarding the need for `kernel-latest`